adobe/spectrum-web-components/documentation/components/overlay-trigger.md

 another control.
 Two kinds of triggers are supported, `hover` and `click`.
 Each may have it's own content.

+Please note that you need to wrap your UI in an [`overlay-root`](/components/overlay-root) component, which acts as a host for the overlay content.
+You only need a single `overlay-root` for all of your overlays.

 ## Example

 ```html